syntec-research/Cafca/Dataset.md

 The annotations are stored as `npz` files that combine all expressions for a particular frame and environment.
 For example, the FLAME parameters for subject `00000` and environment `000` are stored under
 `00000-00099/00000/flame_2023_000/tracked_flame_params_100.npz`.

 2D Keypoints are estimated with [STAR](https://github.com/ShenhanQian/STAR/) and stored as `npz` in the `landmark2d/STAR` subfolder for each frame and camera.
-For example, the following path stores landmarks for subject `00000`, expression `00001`, environment `000` and camera `C00`: `00000-00099/00000/00001_000/landmark2d/STAR/C00.npz`
+For example, the following path stores landmarks for subject `00000`, expression `00001`, environment `000`, and camera `C00`: `00000-00099/00000/00001_000/landmark2d/STAR/C00.npz`

 ## Contact

-Please let us know how we improve the documentation and help you get started.
+Please let us know how we can improve the documentation and help you get started.

 ## Citation
 If you find this dataset useful, please consider citing: